KitClement/wca-documents/wca-regulations.md

     - 12c1) Moves are applied with the smallest slice of the middle layer on left side of front face.
     - 12c2) (x, y) means: turn upper layer x times 30 degrees clockwise, turn bottom layer y times 30 degrees clockwise.
     - 12c3) "/" means: turn the right half of the puzzle 180 degrees.
+        - 12c3a) A valid state of the puzzle is when a "/" move can be performed.
+    - 12c4) Turning the upper or bottom layers such that a new valid state is created is counted as 1 move.
 - 12d) Notation for Megaminx (scrambling notation only):
     - 12d1) Face Moves:
         - 12d1a) Clockwise, 72 degrees: U (upper face).